cgcardona/CSS3Goodness/README.markdown

 TODO
 ----

-- Firefox is a super fail.
-I think it isn't recognizing the HTML5 elements.
-I guess I could change all of the html5 elements to divs with an id of the html5 element name.
+- Firefox is currently no dynamically restyling #dynamic in anything other than text-shadow.
+I need to do some fancy footwork here to feed -moz- to firefox for the other two styles.
 - I would like to be more granular with the input fields and provide an input field for each property.
 That will mean having 4 input fields for drop shadows and text drop shadows.